02/09/2024

 In order to give you access to our events, FEPS processes your personal data together with any other organiser of this event mentioned in the description of the event and in accordance with 'FEPS’ data protection policy.

-Continuing the crucial work of early childhood education in Europe, join us for this citizens’ dialogue as part of the Festa Nazionale dell’Unità on 2 September 2024 in Reggio Emilia, Campovolo, Sala Berlinguer.
+Continuing the crucial work of early childhood education in Europe, we organised a citizens’ dialogue as part of the Festa Nazionale dell’Unità on 2 September 2024 in Reggio Emilia, Campovolo, Sala Berlinguer.

 • What has been the role of the EU Child Guarantee and the Recovery and Resilience Facility (RFF) in facilitating the organisation and provision of childcare services?